 We planted a frame work of sustainable red berberis, yellow choisya and phormiums together with perennials such as potentillas & geum in the same colour theme to provide all year interest.
 The beds were then completed with yellow, red and orange nemesia.

 In 2007 the beds had done very well over their first year and in the Autumn we added many daffodil and tulip bulbs to create a wonderful Spring display in Spring 2008.

 In 2008 the beds have started to mature nicely and the colour scheme is a definite success.
 Bedding of antirrhinums, geraniums and begonias are used to keep the colour going all season long.

 The 3 London Road beds Summer 2008

 In 2012 after struggling for years in the shade and dryness caused by the willow tree, we decided to grass over the central round bed but left the daffodils so that every spring they come up and form a fantastic display together with the tulips in the other beds.

-Early Spring 2017 with display of early and later flowering crocus
+Early Spring with a show of early and later flowering crocus

-Early April 2017 with mixture of daffodils and tulips
+Early April with a show of daffodils and tulips

 London Road beds during the Summer months